Nome Gold Rush: Nome and Klondike

 The legacy of the Nome gold rush is somewhat obscured by the fame of Klondike.
 The two gold rushes, however, should not be confused.
 Both Klondike and Nome are often thought of as Alaska gold rushes, even though only Nome is actually in Alaska.
 The center of the Klondike gold rush was near Dawson City in the Yukon Territory, Canada and therefore outside Alaska, but the two locations are connected by the Yukon River, which has its headwaters in northern British Columbia, Canada, and eventually flows through the Yukon Territory into Alaska.
 Klondike River giving name to the rush is a tributary of the Yukon River, which runs through Alaska and ends in Norton Sound opposite Nome.
 For that reason, Yukon River too is associated with both rushes.

-As mentioned earlier, there was an overlap of prospectors between Klondike and Nome and, finally, the two rushes shared some of the same routes.
+As mentioned earlier, there was an overlap of prospectors between Klondike and Nome and the two rushes shared some of the same routes.
+Prospectors came from the West coast or in the beginning from the Yukon river valley.
+They just had to wait for the water to be free of ice.
+As a curiosity, Roald Amundsen visited Nome in 1906 during his traverse of the North West passage.

 Film

-Apart from the novel and the films The Spoilers filmed in 1955 with Jeff Chandler, 1942 with John Wayne, 1930 with Gary Cooper, and 1914 with William Farnum, and also North to Alaska (1960 comedy, starring John Wayne as well and also known for its theme song) is set in Nome during the rush.
-In Wyatt Earp (1993 western based on the life of Wyatt Earp, starring Kevin Costner) a scene in the end refers briefly to Nome.
+Five films, all entitled The Spoilers, have been produced which were set the Nome of the gold rush: in 1914 starring William Farnum, 1923 starring Noah Berry, 1930 starring Gary Cooper, 1942 with John Wayne (at third billing), and in 1955 with Jeff Chandler.
+The first two were silent films, and all were based on the eponymous Rex Beach novel published in 1906.

+North to Alaska (1960), starring John Wayne at a rare turn at comedy, is best known for its eponymous theme song.
+Finally, in Wyatt Earp, a 1993 western starring Kevin Costner, Nome is briefly referred to at the ending scene.